nepal-manjil32/nepal-manjil32.github.io/README.md

 # Portfolio Website

-This is my personal portfolio website to showcase my projects, research, and experience.
+This is my personal portfolio website.

 ## How to Use